kamdoescode/python-game/README.md

 This is a 2 player game with the objective of correctly guessing the opposing player's code before they guess yours!
 The game's logic is loosely based on the popular board game *Mastermind* and uses aspects of *Wordle* as well.
 Read the instructions when the game starts to understand how to play.

-See the attached pdf in the folder for a link to the Github repo for documentation: https://github.com/kamdoescode/python-game.git
+Follow link to the Github repo for documentation: https://github.com/kamdoescode/python-game.git